magnusoverli/homedash/backend/llm_prompt.md

      - If "Leksehjelp" appears → Add "Leksehjelp" to that day's notes
      - If "Gym"/"Kroppsøving"/"PE" appears → Add "Gym" to that day's notes
      - If "Uteskole" appears → Add "Uteskole" to that day's notes
+     - If "Turdag"/"tur"/"field trip" appears → Add "Turdag" to that day's notes
      - **For multiple notes**: Separate with commas (e.g., "Gym, Leksehjelp")
+   - **Check for duplicate mentions**: Before finalizing notes, scan "Husk:" section
+     - If "Turdag(day)" mentioned in Husk, verify it matches the grid day
+     - Don't double-count the same activity - the grid mention is sufficient
    - Calculate school day duration from start to end of grid activities

 3. **Next**: Look for activities OUTSIDE the timetable grid